 - Select Webhooks on the left-hand side.

-- Click the blue Add Webhook button; the following window will pop up:
+- Select the blue Add Webhook.
+The Add Webhook window will appear.

 Webhook Name Give your new webhook a name.
 Payload URL This is the URL to which the data will be sent.
 Trigger This can be either a stage transition, Checkr status, or Posthire status!
 If you select Stage Transition, then you'll be able to specify which stage(s) you'd like for the webhook to fire in.
 If you select Checkr status, then you'll be able to specify whether you'd like the webhook to fire when the check comes back as cleared or consider.
 You can also have webhooks triggered by Posthire Worker Activation, Worker Deactivation, or on Approved Documents.

 Cloning a position will also clone any associated webhooks.